 Cpt.
 Franklin Caras official photos, a portrait, and a common fighter pilot pose in front of his 'Thud'.
-A typical F-105D mission to North Vietnam included mid-air refueling and a high-speed, low altitude entry and exit from the target area.
+A typical F-105D mission to North Vietnam included mid-air refueling and a high-speed, low-altitude entry and exit from the target area.
 Though an extremely durable aircraft, F-105D pilots usually only had a 75 percent chance of completing a 100-mission tour due to the danger involved in their missions.
-By 1969, the US Air Force began withdrawing the F-105D from strike missions replacing it with F-4 Phantom IIs.
 (USAF)

 The photos above, as well as the profile, show the F-105, 58-1151 in which the Greek American pilot lost over North Vietnam.
 The first two photos show it before the SEA camouflage applied, while the last one and the profile show it as it fought over the North, The armament in the profile is the typical loadout the Thunderchiefs carried during their Rolling Thunder missions, A short narrative of the Republics fighter is given by the respected aviation researcher, author, and engineer Dennis R. Jenkins, "Call it the 'Lead Sled', 'Ultra Hog', 'Squash Bomber', or 'Drop Forged by Republic Aviation'.
 But don't call it 'Thud' unless you've flown it.
 That's the word from proud pilots of the F-105 Thunderchief.
 From the total 753 F-105D/Fs manufactured by Republic, 393 were lost to various causes over Southeast Asia.
 The aircraft’s familiar nickname refers to the sound of an F-105 smacking into the earth.
 In 1966 alone, 124 F-105s plummeted from the sky, many of them onto "Thud Ridge," an infamous mountain range bristling with antiaircraft armaments just outside Hanoi.
 The F-105 was invented with finer things in mind.
 Commissioned by the Air Force as a tactical nuclear bomber, it was to stand sentry at temperate, well-tended bases in Europe and Japan.
 In the Cold War days of the 1950s, its designers envisioned it poised to strike against the Evil Empire of the Soviet Union, should the need ever arise.
 Instead, the F-105 found itself in the hot and humid jungles of Southeast Asia, not a deterrent to war, but an active participant.
 The F-105 gained its fame in the skies over Southeast Asia, carrying weapons it was not designed to use in a war it was not supposed to fight."
 (Profile Copyright by Tom Cooper, further info from Dennis R. Jenkins)